 Is the sector ready for transition in July 2016?

-BDO are committed to helping the sector prepare for scheme, particularly with well-defined transformational strategies.
+BDO is committed to helping the sector prepare for scheme, particularly with well-defined transformational strategies.